 Emergency response officers (ERO's) are located close to all workplaces.
 ERO's are made recognizable by lists which are present near the coffee machines.
-The Duty Officer can activate the ERO's via an ERO calling system.
-ERO's act in the event of minor inconveniences and accidents, when people become unwell and check areas during evacuations (floorsweeping).
+The Operational Center Brightlands can activate the ERO's via an ERO calling system.
+ERO's act in the event of minor inconveniences and accidents and when people become unwell.
 ERO's know how to respond to an alarm or evacuation.